auto-mat/klub/docs/API.md

 Klub přatel provides a REST api using [django-rest-framework](https://www.django-rest-framework.org/).
 Django rest framework makes it easy to expose Django models to the outside world.
 Models are exposed using views that list objects.
 These lists use pagination.

-There are also some views that do not corespond directly to models.
+There are also some views that do not correspond directly to models.

 You can find swagger docs here: